 The INDC provides an opportunity for examining and enhancing such approaches toward a climate compatible development transition in India.
-This research, carried out by the Centre for Policy Research, Energy Research Centre and International Institute for Applied Systems Analysis, investigates how India’s INDC can meet its sustainable development objectives while meaningfully contributing to climate change mitigation.
-It develops the analytical basis for India’s INDC, with an emphasis on evaluating and operationalising sectoral co-benefits, and examines the notion that an INDC based on co-benefits is a viable and useful approach.
-The aim is to stimulate a broader discussion around, and serve as an input to, India’s formal INDC preparations and to inform longer-term approaches to energy and climate planning.
+This research, carried out by the Centre for Policy Research, Energy Research Centre and International Institute for Applied Systems Analysis, investigated how India’s INDC can meet its sustainable development objectives while meaningfully contributing to climate change mitigation.
+It developed the analytical basis for India’s INDC, with an emphasis on evaluating and operationalising sectoral co-benefits, and examined the notion that an INDC based on co-benefits is a viable and useful approach.
+The aim was to stimulate a broader discussion around, and serve as an input to, India’s formal INDC preparations and to inform longer-term approaches to energy and climate planning.

 This research project is one of ten to receive funding from the CDKN Climate Compatible Development Impact Research Fund.
-While the research proposal therefore originated from the project team, led by CPR, this work builds on CDKN’s support to the Mitigation Action Plans and Scenarios (MAPS) Programme and LEDS Global Partnership, and is one of several current CDKN projects working on INDCs.
+While the research proposal therefore originated from the project team, led by CPR, this work built on CDKN’s support to the Mitigation Action Plans and Scenarios (MAPS) Programme and LEDS Global Partnership, and is one of several CDKN projects which worked on INDCs in the 2015-16 period.
 In April 2014, CDKN also published a Guide for the Least Developed Countries in navigating this process.

 Updates and resources